 Davis Aerospace Technical High School

-Detroit Chassis developed and implemented the BAMM (Business Applications in Manufacturing Management) program in coordination with Davis Aerospace Technical High School.
-This program is a twelve-week internship for high school seniors that provide students hands-on experience and an overview of the many facets of manufacturing.
-Linda Ratliff is a member of the Davis Aerospace Technical High School Advisory Board that meets regularly to design programs and strategies to enhance educational opportunities for inner city youth.
+Detroit Chassis developed and implemented the Business Applications in Manufacturing Management (BAMM) Program in coordination with Davis Aerospace Technical High School.
+This program is a twelve-week internship that provides students hands-on experience and an overview of the many facets of running a manufacturing business.
+Detroit Chassis has representation on the school’s Technical Advisory Committee and meets regularly to design programs and strategies to enhance educational opportunities for students.

 United Way of Southeast Michigan

-Detroit Chassis associates conduct annual contribution campaigns for United Way and increased contributions by 25% annually from 2002 - 2006.
-They met Ford Motor Company's challenge and increased participation to 73% amongst UAW and 93% amongst salaried associates.
-Linda Ratliff serves on the Corporate Advisory Council for United Way.
+Detroit Chassis conducted annual contribution campaigns for United Way and increased contributions by 25% annually for four consecutive years while meeting Ford Motor Company’s challenge and increased participation to 73% amongst UAW and 93% amongst salaried associates.
+Detroit Chassis was recognized by United Way for Gold level performance for two consecutive years.